 From 9 April 2013, for a period of three years, a rebate of up to 50% of royalty payments was available to eligible magnetite producers for the first 12 months of magnetite production.
 The rebate was considered on a project-by-project basis where the extractable iron mineral is predominantly (more than 80%) magnetite and production involves fine grinding and beneficiation.
 The original scheme ceased on 9 April 2016.
-In the 2016-17 State Budget, the Western Australian Government announced a two year extension to the royalty rebate program for the two mining operations that qualified under the original scheme.
+In the 2016-17 State Budget, the Western Australian Government announced a two-year extension to the royalty rebate program for the two mining operations that qualified under the original scheme.
 The 2018-19 State Budget extended the scheme to 31 December 2018.
+The scheme has subsequently been extended to 31 December 2019, with a rebate of up to 50% of royalties paid available until 30 June 2019 and 25% of royalties paid until 31 December 2019, at which time the rebate is scheduled to cease.